The rational homology of spaces of long links: Collapsing of the homology Bousfield-Kan spectral sequence associated to the Munson-Voli c cosimplicial model

 \begin{proof} It is straightforward to check that $(\vee_{i=1}^m S^1)_{\bullet}$ is a simplicial model of $\vee_{i=1}^m S^1$.\\ Let $p \geq 0$.
 Since $\left| S^1_p \right|=p+1$, by the definition of the wedge, it follows that $\left| (\vee_{i=1}^m S^1)_{p} \right|= mp+1$. \end{proof}

-Before stating our crucial Lemma~\ref{equality_lem}, we recall some notation about spectral sequences.
+Recall now some notation about spectral sequences.
 For a cosimplicial chain complex $C_*^{\bullet}$, the associated total complex admits a natural filtration by the cosimplicial degree.
 We denote by $\{E^r(C_*^{\bullet})\}_{r \geq 0}$ the spectral sequence induced by this filtration.\\ In the rest of this paper, we will denote by $\mathcal{K}_d^{m\bullet}$ the Munson-Voli\'c cosimplicial model \cite{mun_vol09} for the space of long links of $m$ strands.
 Notice that $\mathcal{K}_d^{m\bullet}$ is built in the same spirit as Sinha's cosimplicial model \cite{sin06} for the space of long knots.

 \begin{lem} For $d \geq 3$, the $E^1$ pages of spectral sequences $\{E^r(L_*^{\bullet})\}_{r \geq 0}$ and $\{E^r(C_*(\mathcal{K}_d^{m\bullet}; \mathbb{Q}))\}_{r \geq 0}$ are isomorphic.
 That is,

 \end{lem}